olanga/nova/README.md

 Based on findings by https://github.com/smee/nova-s-custom-drills .
 Thank you!

-How to use
+## How to use
 - open https://olanga.github.io/nova/  and press connect button

+  or

 - download the index.html file and open it locally or host it on your own server

-- Webapp supports Chrome and Chromium type browsers
+Webapp supports only Chrome and Chromium type browsers

-Features
+## Features
 - Possible to use offline
 - Possible to modify and save programmed drills
 - Long-press the drill button to open the drill editor